Karaköy (Tünel): History

 Karaköy station, along with Beyoğlu station, is one of the oldest subterranean urban railway stations in the world.
 Construction began in the summer of 1871 and was completed in 1874, along with the rest of the railway line.
 Karaköy station officially opened, along with Tünel, on 17 January 1875 as Galata station.
-The station was originally built with two tracks and two side platforms and powered by a steam engine.
+The station was originally built with two tracks and two side platforms and was powered by a steam engine.
 The station building was a two-story structure, built mostly from wood.
-On 25 August 1875, the cable carrying the northbound train snapped towards near Beyoğlu and the car began to plunge backwards toward Karaköy.
+On 25 August 1875, the cable carrying the northbound train snapped towards near Beyoğlu and the car began to plunge backward toward Karaköy.
 A major accident was averted as the driver was able to hit the emergency brakes and stop the train just 40 m short of Karaköy station.

 Karaköy station, along with the railway, was nationalized and bought by IETT in 1939, which continued to operate the railway.
-Karaköy station temporarily closed down in 1968 in order for IETT to modernize and electrify the railway.
+Karaköy station temporarily closed down in 1968 for IETT to modernize and electrify the railway.
 Since the steam engine was replaced by an electric engine, the wooden Karaköy station building needed to be replaced.
 The station was modernized and rebuilt into a stone structure and officially reopened on 2 November 1971.
 In 1981, the construction of the IETT General Headquarters Building began and was completed in 1983.
 This 7-story building was built on top of Karaköy station.

 Connection to Istanbul's modern tram network became available in 2005, when the T1 line was extended from Eminönü to Karaköy.